-This school recognises that asthma is a widespread, potentially serious, but controllable condition and encourages students with asthma to achieve their potential in all aspects of school life.

-a) Parents have a duty to inform staff if their child is asthmatic.
-Preventative inhalers should be provided and labelled with the student and class name.
+This school recognises that asthma is a widespread, potentially serious, but controllable condition and encourages children with asthma to achieve their potential in all aspects of school life a) Parents have a duty to inform staff if their child is asthmatic.
+Preventative inhalers should be provided and labelled with the child and class name.
+Inhalers will be kept in the school's medical room.
+If required, emergency inhaler/spacer provisions are available in various locations across the school (in every disabled toilet facility).

-If required, extra inhalers will be kept in an assigned container in medical cabinet in Student Support Office b) Children with asthma must have immediate access to inhalers when they need them and know where they are kept.
-A spacer device may be required and the student may need support to use this.

-c) When using the spare inhaler a record sheet (Form 5) should be kept to record the frequency of inhaler use d) Parents should be notified when a child has used an inhaler excessively or more regularly than usual.
+- b) Children with asthma must have immediate access to inhalers when they need them and know where they are kept.
+A spacer device may be required and the child may need support to use this. - c) When using the spare inhaler a record sheet (Form 3B) should be kept to record the frequency of inhaler use - d) Parents should be notified when a child has used an inhaler excessively or more regularly than usual.